ChrisCarleton/BottomTime-Core/docs/Sites.md

 		"String: An array of tags to help in searching for dive sites.
 (E.g. deep, drift, good vis, etc.)"
 	],
 	"gps": {
-		"lon": "Number: Longitude of the dive site.
-Must be between -180.0 and 180.0.", "lat": "Number: Latitude of the dive site.
+		"lon": "REQUIRED Number: Longitude of the dive site.
+Must be between -180.0 and 180.0.", "lat": "REQUIRED Number: Latitude of the dive site.
 Must be between -90.0 and 90.0."
 	}
 }
 ```
-**Notes:** The `siteId` and `owner` properties are ignored when creating and updating dive sites.
-On
+**Notes:** The `siteId`, `score`, and `owner` properties are ignored when creating and updating dive
-creation, the site ID will be generated and the owner will be set to the user who created the site.
+sites.
+On creation, the site ID will be generated and the owner will be set to the user who created the
+site.

 All dive sites are publicly visible.
 They are meant to be shared among users.